Lead Belly: Music career

 In January 1936, Ledbetter returned to New York on his own, without John Lomax, in an attempted comeback.
 He performed twice a day at Harlem's Apollo Theater during the Easter season.
-He developed a live dramatic recreation of the March of Time newsreel (itself a recreation), which was about his prison encounter with John Lomax, when he was still wearing uniform stripes.
+He developed a live dramatic recreation of the March of Time newsreel (itself a recreation) about his prison encounter with John Lomax, when he was still wearing uniform stripes.
 By this time, he was no longer associated with Lomax.